TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 .. class:: IsolatedAsyncioTestCase(methodName='runTest')

-   This class provides an API similar to :class:`TestCase` and also accepts coroutines as test functions.
+   This kundi provides an API similar to :class:`TestCase` and also accepts coroutines as test functions.

    .. versionadded:: 3.8